imbo/imbo/tests/behat/README.md

 Given the stats are allowed by :mask
 Given the storage is down
 Given the database is down
-Given I sign the request with :publicKey and :privateKey Given I sign the request with :publicKey and :privateKey using HTTP headers Given I include an access token in the query using :publicKey and :privateKey Given :imagePath exists in Imbo
+Given I use :publicKey and :privateKey for public and private keys Given I sign the request
+Given I sign the request using HTTP headers
+Given I include an access token in the query string Given :imagePath exists in Imbo
 Given :imagePath exists for user :user in Imbo
 Given the client IP is :ip